RakaDoank/react-native-echo/README.md

 I also plan to use [uWebSockets](https://github.com/uNetworking/uWebSockets) server in Android to make the JavaScript side communicate back and forth with C++ through JSI with a little overhead, and probably with [NitroModules](https://github.com/mrousavy/nitro), if they can perform better than the current implementation with Ktor+Netty server with React Native Turbo Module.
+> Currently in working.
+See the "jsi" branch of this repository.